 Why a sump pump?

 Due to its design most of the times it has a mechanical failure or due to power failure goes unnoticed.
-Thus a battery backup sump pump is very essential for the main sump pump.
+Thus a back-up is very essential for a sump pump.
 There are a plethora of options available when it comes to backup for a sump pump.
-The most common back-up is the battery back-up.
+The most common backup sump pump is the battery back-up.
 In this system a marine battery is used to power a secondary pump which is installed near the primary one and works at the time of failure of the primary pump.

 - Begin by spreading out and identifying the part of this system.
-Usually assembly its have a adjustable bracket with them.
+Usually assembly its have an adjustable bracket with them.

 - Use this bracket and position it as low as possible in the pit without interfering with the primary pump’s operation.

-- Once that the battery is secured in its place, mount the pump in the lower portion of the bracket.
-Make it sure that both the pumps dont interfere each other’s operations.
+- Once that the battery is secured in its place, mount the backup sump pump in the lower portion of the bracket.
+Make it sure that both the pumps don’t interfere with each other’s operations.